Naveed1842/data-science-intensive-2/README.md

 # data-science-intensive
-Everything related to the Springboards data intensive course
+Everything related to the Springboards data science intensive course